September 9th, 2019

 This feature is typically the process of grouping or pooling physical storage devices to appear as a single storage device.
 RAID, for example, could be construed as a type of storage virtualization.
 Storage virtualization can be done from a single machine or from machines on multiple networks.
 An example of use would be for the creation of VPS, back-up or recovery systems, etc.

 According to sdxcentral.com, “Network virtualization (NV) is defined by the ability to create logical, virtual networks that are decoupled from the underlying network hardware to ensure the network can better integrate with and support increasingly virtual environments.”
 Simply put, when you use virtualization in a network, software virtualization that consists of hardware and software networking resources (switches, routers, etc.) is created.
 Physical networking devices forward packets, while the “virtual” network deploys and manages network services and resources.
 This is utilized to support virtual environments.

 The Benefits of Virtualization In The Cloud

 Virtualization allows for multiple operating systems to be run.
-Virtualization allows for more flexible and efficient allocation of resources.
+Virtualization allows for a more flexible and efficient allocation of resources.
 Virtualization enhances development productivity and lowers the cost of IT infrastructure.
 It promotes a more secure environment for remote access.
-Virtualization allows for rapid scalibility.
+Virtualization allows for rapid scalability.
 Virtualization has a much higher availability and disaster recovery rate.